 The poll clerk is likely the first voting official an elector will meet when they arrive to vote.
 Duties include greeting and ‘processing’ electors and ensuring they have the documentation required to be issued a ballot by the DRO.
 The Poll Clerk’s priority is to help, document and guide an elector through the check-in process to ensure a smooth-running poll.
 On election day, the Poll Clerk can expect to work an average of 13 hours

-Other positions possibly available are:
+Other positions possibly available during a provincial election are:

-Presiding Officer
+- Presiding Officer

-Ballot Box Courier
+- Ballot Box Courier

-Constable
+- Constable